Get the FREE one-click dictionary software for Windows

 "the car corners"

-Derived forms: cornered, cornering, corners
+Derived forms: corners, cornered, cornering

-Type of: area, carrefour, channelise [Brit], channelize, command, concave shape, concavity, construction, control, country, crossing, crossroad, crossway [N. Amer], direct, free kick, guide, head, incurvation, incurvature, intersection, maneuver [US], manoeuver [non-standard], manoeuvre [Brit, Cdn], monopoly, part, piece, plight, point, predicament, quandary, steer, structure, turn
+Type of: area, carrefour, channelise [Brit], channelize, command, concave shape, concavity, construction, control, country, crossing, crossroad, crossway [N. Amer], direct, free kick, guide, head, incurvation, incurvature, intersection, maneuver [US], manoeuvre [Brit, Cdn], monopoly, part, piece, plight, point, predicament, quandary, steer, structure, turn

 Part of: building, edifice

-Encyclopedia: Corner, James
+Encyclopedia: Corner, John